Isaac Asiata: Miami Dolphins

 Asiata was selected by the Miami Dolphins in the fifth round, 164th overall, in the 2017 NFL draft.

-On September 1, 2018, Asiata was waived by the Dolphins and was signed to the practice squad the next day.
-He was promoted to the active roster on November 9, 2018.
+On September 1, 2018, Asiata was waived by the Dolphins and was re-signed to their practice squad the following day.
+He was promoted to the active roster on November 9.

 On May 16, 2019, Asiata was waived/injured by the Dolphins and placed on injured reserve.
-He was released on June 6, 2019.
+He was released by the Dolphins on June 6.

 Buffalo Bills

 On July 22, 2019, Asiata was signed by the Buffalo Bills.
 On July 30, Asiata retired from professional football.

+Coaching career

+On December 31, 2025, Asiata joined Weber State as an offensive line coach under head coach Eric Kjar after previously serving as an assistant offensive line coach at the University of Utah.